ghga-de/docs.ghga.de/docs/validator/validator.md

 # GHGA Validator

 GHGA Validator is a command line utility to validate metadata w.r.t. its compliance to the GHGA Metadata Model.
-It takes metadata encoded in JSON of YAML format and produces a validation report in JSON format.
+It takes metadata encoded in JSON or YAML format and produces a validation report in JSON format.

 There is a possibility to indicate the root class for validation.
 In case it was not specified, it will induced from the schema.